netlands/PhotoSync/README.md

 It is also possible to view the photos on another system (remotely) using the IP address of the Node server.

+Optionally you can place a **reference.jpg** file in the application folder to be used as a default reference when comparing.

 ## Optional: Create an executable using Electron
 Install **Electron** and **Electron Packager**